 An extranet site-to-site VPN links several sites from different organisations together by way of LAN.
-An organisation that frequently collaborates with third-party suppliers, partners or business vendors may need the ability to form this network.
+An organization that frequently collaborates with third-party suppliers, partners, or business vendors may need the ability to form this network.
 Organisations may also customise the scope of access between each network, so that only some resources are shared, while others remain private.

 While long-standing VPN providers typically cater toward desktop users, smartphones have spurred a huge uptick in growth among VPNs for mobile—and for good reason.
 For smartphone users looking for greater security and protection while on the go, a mobile VPN is a necessity.

 Mobile VPNs not only provide the benefits of a traditional VPN, but they also continue to safeguard data when Internet connectivity is spotty or unstable, or when toggling between mobile data and Wi-Fi.
 So long as the app is running, the VPN connection remains secure, and your device remains protected.
 Because of the flexibility, a mobile VPN is ideal for users who travel, or for those who don’t have access to a reliable internet connection.